 How hollow wall anchors work, and how to use them

-You may have heard them called a lot of different names - plasterboard fixings, molly bolts, hollow wall anchors, metal plasterboard plugs and bolts, and so on - but all of these names refer to the same thing.
+You may have heard them called a lot of different names - plasterboard fixings, hollow wall anchors, metal plasterboard plugs and bolts, and so on - but all of these names refer to the same thing.
 Hollow wall anchors are used to mount things on plasterboard (they also work well on inner walls made of chipboard).

 How hollow wall anchors work